 Calle Poindexter-Hayes is the founder and owner of High Point Nonprofit Services, a company based in Albuquerque, NM that serves as a centralized hub for EAAT centers and nonprofits to collaborate resources and increase each organization's impact on the community.
-She is also the former Executive Director of The Riding Therapy Center (RTC) of Victoria, TX and a PATH Intl Member and Registered Riding Instructor since 2010, a PATH Intl.
+She is also the former Executive Director of The Riding Therapy Center (RTC) of Victoria, TX and a PATH Intl Member and Registered Riding Instructor since 2010, and a PATH Intl.
 Mentor.
 She received her Bachelor’s Degree in Animal Science from Texas A&M University, her Master of Public Administration from Sam Houston State University and was a member of the Fightin’ Texas Aggie National Champion Equestrian Team from 2004-2006.
-In addition to her contributions to the field of EAAT, she is a member of the Best Buddies New Mexico Advisory Board, a Yoga Teacher, and has served on several Boards and Committees such as the PATH Intl.
+She is currently the LSTEN Board President, is a member of the Best Buddies New Mexico Advisory Board, a Yoga Teacher, and has served on several Boards and Committees such as the PATH Intl.
 Standards Task Force, Junior League of Victoria, Therapeutic Living Services, and the Nave Museum, to name a few.